-Ashley Shidler found her calling in life helping children develop and gain independence.
-Growing up both as a sibling to a special needs brother and as a "first steps mom" and parent, Ashley values the importance of making therapy fun and as a part of a family's daily routine.
+Ashley Garrett found her calling in life helping children develop and gain independence.
+Growing up both as a sibling to a special needs brother and as a former “first steps mom” and parent, Ashley values the importance of making therapy fun and part of a family’s daily routine.
+She has been working in pediatrics for ten years in a variety of settings including outpatient rehabilitation, school systems, and in the home.
 Her experience and training has focused upon sensory integration, fine motor intervention, handwriting, and oral motor and feeding issues.
 Ashley is Beckman certified for oral motor issues.
-She has worked with individuals across all ages and feels comfortable treating those with diagnosis including CP, developmental delay, ASD, feeding difficulties, prematurity, torticollis, trach/vent dependent, and other genetic disorders.
-Ashley serves both in Hamilton County & in the Northeast quarter of Marion County.
+She has worked with individuals across all ages and feels comfortable treating a variety of diagnosis including but not limited to Cerebral palsy, developmental delay, ASD & sensory integration dysfunction, ADHD, feeding difficulties related to oral sensory, oral motor, and dysphagia, issues related to prematurity, torticollis, trach/vent dependent, and other genetic disorders.
+Ashley serves both in Hamilton & Tipton counties.